 SMS marketing just means sending text messages for promotional purposes, and it’s incredibly effective for e-commerce brands!
 If you run time-limited offers or regular updates that need to be read immediately, SMS marketing is for you; it’s become the preferred way to increase customer satisfaction, boost loyalty, and increase revenue.
 Fun fact: if you are already using email software for your eCommerce store, that software might already have SMS features built in!

 Here’s a couple of real world example of smart SMS marketing: Lily and Llama, an e-commerce store that offers pre-packed hospital bags for expecting mothers, offers a SMS opt-time program on their front page, where a customer can receive 15% off when they text LLAMA to a specific number.

 And Lash Professional offers inclusion into their VIP list with a pop-up on their website asking for mobile numbers!

 Use the surprising power of email to generate sales for your store!
 Email marketing is not just about sending out newsletters; it’s a sophisticated array of strategies that can significantly elevate your e-commerce business’s presence in the digital space.
 Your email strategy can be as simple as sending a reminder email to people who abandon their shopping carts.
 It can also be detailed, numerous campaigns that work together to multiply sales.
-Whether you choose promotions, coupons, store updates or lead nurturing, email marketing for ecommerce is how to build relationships with your ideal customer.
+Whether you choose promotions, coupons, store updates or lead nurturing, email marketing for e-commerce is how to build relationships with your ideal customer.

 Lash Professional has a cute call-to-action to ask customers into signing up for their emails.